UoB-COMSM0110/2024-group-12/README.md

 <br>
 <br>

+The grappling hook allows players to easily reach areas that were originally out of reach, stimulating their curiosity and desire to explore.
+The grappling hook allows players to move quickly in battle, avoid enemy attacks or quickly approach enemies, and occupy a favorable position in battle.
+The high mobility of the grappling hook can help players dodge enemy attacks more effectively, reduce damage received, and increase their chances of survival.
+The hook can be used to pull distant objects or trigger switches, adding puzzle elements to the game, requiring players to think more and use more skills when solving puzzles.
+The multiple uses of the hook make the gameplay more diverse and complex, attracting puzzle enthusiasts who like challenges.

+The development of the hook function can meet the needs of different types of players.
+Whether they like to explore, pursue combat strategies, or are keen on puzzle solving, they can experience more diverse and deeper game content through the hook.
+This not only improves the overall playability of the game, but also increases the player's sense of participation and satisfaction.

 | Use Case Section | Easy Mode | Hard Mode |
 | ------------- | ------------- | ------------- |